singnet/dev-portal/docs/products/DecentralizedAIPlatform/QuickStartGuides/GettingReadyToOnboardCheckUp.md

 ### 7. ETCD set up on Virtual Machine

 In the process of publishing your service, you will have to install and configure:
-ETCD database https://etcd.io/ and security certificates (more details in the instructions).
+[ETCD database](https://etcd.io/) and security certificates (more details in the instructions).

 ### 8. Daemon up and running on Virtual Machine

 In the process of publishing your service, you will have to install and configure:
-Latest version of Daemon for your service.
-It must also be installed and configured. (https://github.com/singnet/snet-daemon).
+Latest version of [Daemon](https://github.com/singnet/snet-daemon) for your service.
+It must also be installed and configured.

 Note!
 Your ETCD, Daemon and services can be on different machines or on one - on your preference.
-To make sure everything works and test your service, you can go through the exact same process on Sepolia testnet (https://testnet-publisher.singularitynet.io).
+To make sure everything works and test your service, you can go through the exact same process in Sepolia testnet on test publisher portal: https://testnet-publisher.singularitynet.io

 And if ready for publish your service use: https://publisher.singularitynet.io/